Rent Increase Facts | Answer |

 How Much Notice is Needed to Raise Rent in Kansas?

-In Kansas, landlords cannot raise the rent during a lease term and must give 30 days written notice to increase the rent .
-However, if the rental unit is a mobile home, the landlord must give 60 days’ written notice .
+Kansas landlords cannot raise the rent during a lease term and must give 30 days’ written notice to increase the rent.
+Mobile homes are entitled to 60 days’ written notice.

 How Much Can a Landlord Raise Rent in Kansas?